-Aussiedoodles with wavy coats have that style from their Australian Shepherd parent.
-While the Australian Shepherd has a double-coat, the Aussiedoodle has a single coat; as such, the Aussiedoodle will shed far less than a purebred Australian Shepherd.
+Aussiedoodles with wavy coats has that style from their Australian Shepherd parent.
+While the Australian Shepherd has a double coat, the Aussiedoodle has a single coat; as such, the Aussiedoodle will shed far less than a purebred Australian Shepherd.
 Pup parents of Aussiedoodles with wavy coats need only brush their pup’s coat once a week or so, depending on the dog’s regular activities.

 How can I tell if my Aussiedoodle will shed?

 Your Aussiedoodle is more likely to shed if he has a wavy coat, like his Australian Shepherd parent.
 Aussiedoodles who have curly coats will shed less, having taken after their Poodle parent.
 When you speak with a breeder about what you want in an Aussiedoodle, be sure to ask about the pup’s ancestry.
 If you want a puppy with more Poodle than an Australian Shepherd, the breeder can show you a selection of puppies that fit your requirement.